Uber takes aim at 'patchwork' of ride share taxes in Illinois

 Uber has opposed the move, saying it would lead to the nation’s highest ride sharing fee.
 But national comparisons are hard to make.
 Some cities and states collect a percentage of the total fare, according to the Eno Center for Transportation, a think tank.

-Lyft Inc (LYFT.O), Uber’s rival, said the proposal “shows a total misunderstanding of what causes congestion and how Chicagoans are moving around the city.”
+Lyft Inc, Uber’s rival, said the proposal “shows a total misunderstanding of what causes congestion and how Chicagoans are moving around the city.”

 Reporting by Karen Pierog in Chicago; Editing by Matthew Lewis